 The other way social media has helped One Vintage Button is that a number of social influencers have discovered the necklaces and shared them with their audiences.
 Word of mouth is still the best marketing, even in the age of the Internet.

 Q: What do you see as the future of repurposed jewelry?
 Is it a trend that will pass or do you think it will be enduring?

 Nicole: I think these upcycled necklaces will stand the test of time, because brands like Chanel are timeless.
 Their look is classic – even if someone doesn’t recognize the logo years from now they still going to recognize that they are beautiful.
 I also think that the number of consumers who look for repurposed items will continue to grow.
 They are committed to protecting the environment and are willing to back up their principles with their money.

 Q: Will One Vintage Button broaden its offerings beyond its range of necklaces?

-Nicole: We might at some point in the near future, but for now we are focusing on sourcing beautiful designer buttons to create unique handmade necklaces to grow our client base.
-If we were to add anything, it would need to have the same quality and beauty of our necklaces.
+Nicole: I might at some point in the near future, but for now I am focusing on sourcing beautiful designer buttons to create unique handmade necklaces to grow my client base.
+If I were to add anything, it would need to have the same quality and beauty of our necklaces.